EU’s thirst for natural gas risks swapping one dependency for another

 The US has encouraged Europe’s decoupling from Russia and stepped up with supplies of its own.
 During his first term, Trump imposed sanctions on all parties involved in the construction of the Nord Stream 2 submarine gas connection between Russia and Germany, prodding Berlin instead to buy “freedom gas” from the US.

-Shortly after Trump’s re-election in November 2024, European Commission President Ursula von der Leyen proposed opening negotiations to increase imports of American LNG.
+Shortly after Trump’s re-election in November 2024, Commission President Ursula von der Leyen proposed opening negotiations to increase imports of American LNG.
 And at a meeting of EU ministers on 7 April, the bloc's commissioner for trade, Maroš Šefčovič, confirmed LNG is on the table in potential negotiations over tariffs.
 The EU is now weighing options to pool demand for American LNG through its joint purchasing platform.

 The EU’s executive body does not act as a direct purchaser of gas, but it has coordinated joint purchases since 2023 to boost the bargaining power of member states.